marinavillaschi/first_datascience_mpv/README.md

 My credentials include a degree in Civil Engineering with FUMEC University, a post graduation in Structure Engineering with UFMG (Federal Univertity of Minas Gerais) and currently transitioning careers to the Data Science field.

-**Background in:** Python, EDA, Machine Learning, Engineering and Calculus.
+**Background in:** Python, SQL, EDA, Machine Learning, Engineering and Calculus.

 **Find me at:**